-Prior to my PhD studies, I spent time as a research associate in the Organizational Behavior unit at Harvard Business School and as a conflict resolution facilitator at the University of Michigan.
+Prior to the PhD, I was a research associate in the Organizational Behavior unit at Harvard Business School and a conflict resolution facilitator at the University of Michigan.
 I received my BA with honors in Psychology from the University of Michigan in Ann Arbor.

 In my free time, I enjoy taking art classes, taste-testing oat chai lattes at coffee shops around the city, and catering to the whims of my two cats.